 Back Pain Treatment in Seattle, WA

 Just about every person has suffered from low back pain at one time or another.
 In fact, it’s estimated that 80% of adults in the United States at some point in time experience lower back pain.
 In some situations, a bit of rest and relaxation is all that is needed to recover.
 However, there are several more concerning conditions that could lead to chronic low back pain, which requires professional treatment from Dr. Jung to relieve.
-If your pain is chronic, fellowship-trained spine specialist Edward Jung, MD, FACS in Kirkland, Washington, can evaluate your back and provide a treatment plan that helps you get relief.
+If your pain is chronic, fellowship-trained spine specialist Edward Jung, MD, FACS in Seattle, Washington, can evaluate your back and provide a treatment plan that helps you get relief.